top of page

 have a health problem then you only have one"

-The advice from health experts is
+The advice from health experts is clear and straightforward:

-Research has shown that smoking, drinking alcohol and a sedentary lifestyle can increase your risk of early death.
+Research has shown that smoking, drinking and a sedentary lifestyle can increase your risk of early death.
 However, doctors have identified SOCIAL ISOLATION may have an even greater impact on your lifespan.

 Their advice is straightforward: GET OUT THERE, get involved, spend time outdoors, meet new people, stay active, disconnect from your devices, connect with nature, and consider taking a break or even unsubscribing from social media.